DFEAGILEDEVOPS/MTC/tslib/readme.md

 General configuration and rule exceptions are defined in the [eslint run commands](./.eslintrc.js) file.

 ### Testing
+Run `yarn test` to execute the unit test suite.
+This will execute the linter first, and will not proceed to unit tests if linting fails.

 We use [jest](https://jestjs.io/) via [ts-jest](https://github.com/kulshekhar/ts-jest) for unit testing.
 Spec files should be located next to the test subject file with a `.spec.ts` extension.